-Purpose Provides control and configuration of: memory alignment and endianness, memory protection and fault behavior MMU and cache enables interrupts and behavior of interrupt latency location for exception vectors program flow prediction.
-Usage constraints The SCTLR is: only accessible in privileged modes banked, with some bits common to the Secure and Non-secure copies of the register.
+Purpose Provides control and configuration of:

+• memory alignment and endianness,

+- memory protection and fault behavior

+- MMU and cache enables

+- interrupts and behavior of interrupt latency

+- location for exception vectors

+- program flow prediction.

+The SCTLR is:

+- only accessible in privileged modes - banked, with some bits common to the Secure and Non-secure copies of the register.

 Attempts to read or write the SCTLR from Secure or Non-secure User modes result in an Undefined instruction exception.

 Attempts to write to this register in secure privileged modes when CP15SDISABLE is HIGH result in an Undefined instruction exception, see Security Extensions write access disable on page 3-10.

 Attempts to modify read-only bits are ignored.
-Configurations Available in all configurations.
-Attributes See the register summary in Table 4-10 on page 4-15.
-E: 4.05

-Figure 4-25 on page 4-39 shows the SCTLR bit assignments.
+Figure 4-25 shows the SCTLR bit assignments.